-- •Grosvenor Square lies at the heart of the Grosvenor Mayfair Estate.
+•Grosvenor Square lies at the heart of the Grosvenor Mayfair Estate.
 It is currently in a fair condition with limited amenity and poor quality hard and soft landscaping.
 It hosts the annual "Summer in the Square" event, held by Grosvenor and open to all.
-At all other times it is open to the public for use and is a significant green space used by the local community. - There are three listed structures in the Square: the Eagle Squadron Memorial (Grade II); 181 Statue of President Roosevelt (Grade II); 2 and the Police Public Call Box to the north-east of the square (Grade II).
-183 A number of the surrounding properties facing the square are also listed, including most notably the United States of America Embassy 184 on the west side. - The surrounding traffic arrangements require attention it is not straightforward to access the square, particularly in the two eastern corners.
-The west side of the square is due to be reopened to traffic once the American Embassy relocates away from Mayfair.
-185
+At all other times it is open to the public for use and is a significant green space used by the local community.

+- There are three listed structures in the Square: the Eagle Squadron Memorial (Grade II), 171 Statue of President Roosevelt (Grade II), 172 and the Police Public Call Box to the north-east of the square (Grade II).
+173 A number of the surrounding properties facing the square are also listed, including most notably the United States of America Embassy 174 on the west side. - The surrounding traffic arrangements require attention it is not straightforward to access the square, particularly in the two eastern corners.
+The west side of the square is due to be reopened to traffic once the development of the American Embassy building has been completed.
+175